Buy me a CoffeeFree PDF

 First 100 Essential Danish Words and Phrases

-Introducing yourself is straightforward.
-Jeg hedder… means “My name is…” and Hvad hedder du? means “What is your name?”
-These phrases are polite, neutral, and suitable in most contexts.
-Danes generally appreciate direct and simple communication, so there is no need for overly formal phrasing.
+Building a base in Danish starts with everyday words you will actually use.
+Simple greetings come first.
+Hej works in any situation and is used both formally and informally.
+Godmorgen, which means morning, Godaften, which means good evening and Tak, which means thank you appear often in daily interactions.Introducing yourself is easy.
+Jeg hedder… means "My name is…" and Hvad hedder du? means "What is your name?"
+These phrases are polite, neutral and suitable in situations.
+Danes generally like simple communication so there is no need for overly formal phrasing.

 Practical questions can make daily life much easier.
-Phrases like Hvor er…?(Where is…?), Hvad koster det?
-(How much does it cost?), andTaler du engelsk?
-(Do you speak English?) are extremely useful, especially for travelers and new residents.
+Phrases like Hvor er…? which means "Where is…?"
+Hvad koster det? which means "How much does it cost?" and Taler du engelsk? which means "Do you speak English?" are extremely useful for travelers and new residents.

-Common Danish greetings such as Hej and Tak
+Danish greetings like Hej and Tak

 Understanding Basic Danish Grammar Structure

 One important rule is verb placement.
-When a sentence begins with a time word or adverb, the verb must come before the subject.
-For example,I dag går jeg hjem means “Today I go home.”
-This rule appears frequently in written and spoken Danish, so early exposure is helpful.
+When a sentence begins with a time word or adverb the verb must come before the subject.
+For example I dag går jeg hjem means "Today I go home."
+This rule appears often in written and spoken Danish.
+Early exposure is helpful.

 Setting Up Your Danish Learning Plan